Tony Romo's bobbled hold reminds Cowboys of what's at stake vs. Seahawks

 On that night in Seattle, everything was ahead of the Cowboys.
 They had a future Hall of Fame coach.
 They found their franchise quarterback seven games into the season.
 They had a future Hall of Fame wide receiver.
 They had a future Hall of Fame tight end.
 They had a young defense with a future Hall of Fame pass-rusher.

-With 1 minute, 19 seconds to play, Martin Gramatica came on for a 19-yard field goal attempt that would have given the Cowboys a 22-20 lead against the Seahawks.
+With 1 minute, 19 seconds to play, Martin Gramatica came on for a 19-yard field-goal attempt that would have given the Cowboys a 23-21 lead against the Seahawks.

 Everybody knows what happened: Tony Romo dropped the snap, scrambled toward the end zone and was stopped for no gain.
 The Cowboys lost 21-20.
 Devastation was felt in every corner of the locker room.

-But what if Romo doesn’t bobble the snap, Gramatica makes the kick and the Cowboys win?
+But what if Romo doesn’t bobble the hold, Gramatica makes the kick and the Cowboys win?

 Romo’s legacy would be so much different.
 He would have had a playoff victory in his first try against the defending NFC champion.